-"ruleid"-Name of the D3 and servers as a reference.
+"ruleid"-Name of the D3 and serves as a reference.
+The ruleid MUST match the JSON filename of the HTTP PUT message.

-"context"-Specifies the context under which the D3 is to be run.
+"context"-Specifies the context under which the D3 runs.

 "timer"-Specifies how frequently the data that has been acquired should be processed.
 This is specified in milliseconds.